Pet Groomer

 Pet groomers need:

-Pet groomers should not be allergic to or afraid of dogs or cats.
-They should enjoy having clear rules and guidelines for their work and caring for animals.
+Pet groomers should not be allergic to or afraid of the pets they groom.
+They should enjoy having clear rules and guidelines for their work, and constantly learning.

 Review these skills to learn: